 Lisa Diane Wedgeworth

 My practice is rooted in storytelling.
 I am interested in the relationship between the personal narrative and inherited memory, as well as, how these mechanisms inform interpersonal relationships.
-Abstraction is the language used to interpret and reduce narratives to marks, lines and gestural drawings that become metaphors for relationships.
-I employ video to examine narratives that reveal struggles with identy, relationships, perception and to document a return to locations from my childhood that trigger narratives that reveal real or perceived violence.
+Abstraction is the language used to interpret and reduce narratives to marks, lines and gestural drawings that become metaphors for relationships as I employ video to examine narratives that reveal struggles with identy, relationships, perception and to document a return to locations from my childhood that trigger narratives that reveal real or perceived violence.